fundacaocerti/qda_modelos/README.md

-# Bio-Optical Models to Analyze Water Quality
+# Bio-Optical Models for Water Quality Analysis

 This repository has the implementation and tests of benchmarked bio-optic models that evaluates some water quality indexes by analyzing satellite images.